dgrisham/wenv/README.rst

     )

 By default, the `edit()` function opens files from the project directory, so we specify `main.cpp` instead of `"$WENV_DIR/main.cpp"`.
-We can also use Zsh globs/expansions/etc., provided we enclose such entries with single-quotes:
+We can also use Zsh globs/expansions/etc., provided we enclose such entries in single-quotes:

 .. code-block:: bash